TeXUsersGroup/tugboat/capsules/crossref/README-landing.txt

 From there, they are copied again into the crossref/dir2.process directory.
-In this directory, if the bbl/abs text needs hand editing, which is not uncommmon, the edits are done and those files saved. bbl/abs in dir2.process are never overwritten.
+In this directory, if the bbl/abs text needs hand editing, which is not uncommmon, the edits are done there and those files saved. bbl/abs in dir2.process are never overwritten.
 This is the only place where hand editing is supported and won't be lost.